aleks-ivanov/solar-system-presentation/index.md

 ![title image](images\planets\Mercury\Mercury_with_magnetic_field.png)

+> This is a description for the image

 Mercury is the smallest planet in the Solar System and the closest to the Sun.

 Having almost no atmosphere to retain heat,